Every Homeschool

 Key takeaways

 • 03Sonlight = literature-based, gentler pacing, broader worldview.
-Reads real books, not textbooks. ~$700 for K.
+Reads real books, not textbooks.
+Pricing per the Sonlight website (April 2026).

 • 04None is objectively "best."
 The right fit depends on reading readiness, parent-intensity tolerance, and whether you want textbook-driven or book-driven learning.